 If your results are not what you had hoped or expected, then do not panic.
-This is a strange year for any student receiving exam results, and colleges and universities are braced for the impact of the results that are issued.
+For any student receiving exam results this year, COVID-19 and everything that came after it are still likely to be a factor in your education and how well you have performed, and colleges and universities are aware of this and likely to be sympathetic.

 Before you do anything, consider honestly whether the grades you got are a true reflection of the work you put in.
 Remember that these grades came from the school you studied in so will be a view of what your teachers felt you could achieve.

-There is an expectation that there will be some human errors made when schools submitted the Centre Assessment Grades.
-If you think your school made an error, then you should immediately flag this up with school staff who can contact the exam board and have this rectified.
+If you think your school has made an error, you should immediately flag this up with school staff, who can contact the exam board and rectify the situation.
+Some human errors are expected when schools submit the Centre Assessment Grades.

 If you are worried that the grades your school submitted were unfair, then you can consider contacting the exam board to discuss your results and ask them for advice on what to do next.
 If they feel a school has behaved without integrity, then they have systems in place they can use to consider the validity of the grades issued.